What Does Child Support Cover?

 Laws on what expenses are directly covered by the child support payment tend to vary from state to state.
 For questions or issues regarding child support, divorced parents should seek the assistance of a child support attorney to help them understand state-specific child custody laws.

 There is a misconception that child support should only cover essential child-rearing costs like food and clothing, when, in fact, the coverage includes a broad range of expenses.
-Child support is intended to pay for basic living expenses that are necessary for the child’s healthy and proper upbringing, including:
+Child support is intended to pay and cover basic living expenses that are necessary for the child’s healthy and proper upbringing, including:

 • Food and nourishment